 How fathers and father figures can shape child health and wellbeing

-Investigators, Dr Lisa Wood and Estee Lambin of The University of Western Australia undertook a meta analysis on how fathers and father figures can shape child health and wellbeing.
+Dr Lisa Wood and Estee Lambin of The University of Western Australia undertook a review of evidence in 2013 – investigating how fathers and father figures can shape child health and wellbeing.

-You can read up on Wood and Lambin’s How Father and Father Figures Can Shape Child Health and Wellbeing research.
+Download and read the full report on How Father and Father Figures Can Shape Child Health and Wellbeing.

-A review of the Australian Evidence of the Impact of Fathering by Dr Stacey Waters and Dr Leanne Lester is now available.
-The data has been collated by The Fathering Project through the exploration of fathering variables in Australia’s LSAC data – Longitudinal Study of Australian Children.
-LSAC has a sample size of 10,000 and has measured child and infant cohorts over the past 10 years.
+This review of Australian Evidence of the Impact of Fathering was undertaken by Dr Stacey Waters and Dr Leanne Lester.
+The data was been collated by The Fathering Project through the exploration of fathering variables in Australia’s LSAC data – Longitudinal Study of Australian Children.
+LSAC has a sample size of 10,000 and measured child and infant cohorts over 12 years.

 Effective fathers display warmth toward their child, believe in their ability to parent well, are able to reason with their child, are involved in their child’s life and parent well with their partner.
 Ineffective parents are over-protective, hostile toward their child, angry and have argumentative relationships with their partners.
 Each of these characteristics has a unique influence on a child’s health, social, emotional and academic outcomes.